Football capsules: Commerce, Lone Oak, Boles, Celeste, Wolfe City

 TIME: 7:30 p.m., Friday.

 KEY PLAYERS: Celeste: RB-PK Anthony Powell, LB Tanner Minter, LB Toby Minter, DL Jesus Olivares, OL Cash Ottwell, QB-DB Brock Stewart.
-Trenton: QB-FS Micah Wommack, RB-DB Colton Gray, RB-LB Jayden Candela.
+Whitewright: RB Jaden Bellamy, RB Kenneth York, QB Colt Yancey.

-NOTES: Celeste was a 6-5 playoff team last season while Trenton finished at 5-5.
-Trenton is picked to finish fifth in District 6-2A-I. Celeste was picked to finish fourth in District 8-2A-II.
-Powell ran for 745 yards and nine TDs last season.
-He was also 37-of-41 on extra point kicks and 2-of-3 on field goals.
+NOTES: Celeste rushed for 306 yards in its win last week over Trenton.
+Tanner Minter led with 126 yards and a TD on eight carries and Powell ran for 95 yards and two TDs on 16 carries.
+Whitewright rushed for 294 yards in its win over Clarksville.

 @